Cutlery-Drawer/simh/doc/simh_swre.rst

 and another copy of the same source after the ``SPS2.OBJ`` deck (SPS is a two-pass assembler).
 SPS prints a listing on LPT and punches an object deck on CDP, ready to run.

-A UNIX command script to assemble an SPS deck painlessly is in ``sps``.
+A Unix command script to assemble an SPS deck painlessly is in ``sps``.
 To use the script, enter ``sps programname``.
 The script creates ``programname.lst`` for the listing and ``programname.obj`` for the object deck.
 Windows users are out of luck, for now.